Massachusetts Environmental Police: Establishment of the Massachusetts Environmental Police

 In 1985, the Division of Law Enforcement and the Division of Marine and Recreational Vehicles merged.
 After the merger, the new agency fell under the Department of Fisheries, Wildlife, and Environmental Law Enforcement.
 The new department was called the Massachusetts Environmental Police and officers were called Environmental Police Officers.

 After the 2001 September 11 attacks, the Environmental Police department's role changed to include homeland security.
 In 2003, the department was transferred back to the Executive Office of Environmental Affairs.
 The name of the department was also changed to the Office of Law Enforcement.

 Today, the police continue enforcement of fish and game laws including the commercial and recreational harvest of the living marine resources along the Massachusetts coastline.
 The department's responsibilities include the protection of natural resources, homeland security and law enforcement, safety education, and accident investigation.
 The department consists of six different bureaus.

 Criticism of management

 In 2016, media reports exposed questionable payroll practices at the Environmental Police, including allowing officers to split shifts so they could work overtime details in the middle of the day, allowing officers to use paid time off (sick days and vacation time) to trigger overtime payments for regular work, and not accounting for the time it takes employees to travel between work locations.
 The agency was also criticized for patronage hires and for removing GPS tracking devices from vehicles at the request of the officers' union.

 Bureaus

-The Massachusetts Environmental Police is divided into six Bureaus.
+The Massachusetts Environmental Police has 100 officers and is divided into six Bureaus.